CCRC-will/glycoTree/readme.txt

-This workflow is partially automated using the bash script "prepare_N-tree.sh" Only steps 1 - 4 (collecting input files) are required as prerequisites fo the automation All commands assume the active directory is the one holding this readme file Shell commands are on lines starting with the command prompt ($)
+This workflow is partially automated using the bash script "prepare_N-tree.sh" Only step 1 (collecting input file specifying the structures of mamallian N-glycans) is required as prerequisites fo the automation
+All commands assume the active directory is the one holding this readme file Shell commands are on lines starting with the command prompt ($)